Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

-In register user on line 31 the column for username is capitalizes as ‘Username’ which might be causing problems when registering a user that already exists.
-When trying to register with a username that exists a 500 internal server error occurs instead of raising the http exception that the username exists

-In sell by card name, it might be helpful to tell the user how many of that card they own in the exception itself since they can’t see the printed outputs

-In both sell card by name and get card by name when raising the error for card not found, it would be good to also include a sentence about how the name should be formatted (capitalized) because passing in the card name with all lowercase letters means that no card_id is returned

 It would be good to have a check for if it is a valid type or not in get_collection in collection.py